cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/05_transition_effect/index.md

 SceneTransitionMaterial.SetParameter("EdgeWidth", .05f);
 ```

+>[!warning]
->[!warning] Shader parameters do not use initializer expressions
+> Shader parameters do not use initializer expressions.
+>
-> if you set a default expression for a shader parameter, like setting `EdgeWidth=.05`, MonoGame's shader compiler ignores the `=.05` part.
+> If you set a default expression for a shader parameter, like setting `EdgeWidth=.05`, MonoGame's shader compiler ignores the `=.05` part.
 You will always need to set this value from C#.

 ### More Interesting Wipes